Jest Awful

 1. Was the creature who really killed Nicole Simpson even human?

-2. If two wrongs don't make a right, then: what do two rights make?
+2. If two wrongs don't make a right, then: what about the inverse?

 • If aging and getting-mature were the same, DR would live forever.